Notsew/ruby_jwt/README.md

 	verified = JWT.verify(token,"secret",{:iss => "my_app"})
 	// if the issuer is wrong it will respond with the Verification response object with success = false and message = "JWT issuer is invalid"
 	// if the token has expired it will respond with a VerificationResponse object with success  = false and message = "JWT is expired."
+	// if the token nbf has not passed yet, it will return false with the proper message.
+	// if the token's audience is not included in the audience you pass in, this method will retun false with message of JWT audience is invalid.
 	// if the token is valid success will be true.